yoshiya8/java-learning-club/README.md

 1. http://www.eclipse.org/downloads/
 2. Download Eclipse "IDE for Java Developers" - if you download the one for "Java *EE* Developers", it will work too, but it is much larger and is for web development (which we will not be getting into anytime soon).
 3. Eclipse is never really "installed" on your computer.
-It comes in a ZIP file and you need to extract the ZIP file to your desktop for convenience.
+It comes in a ZIP file and just needs to be placed on your computer - so once the file is downloaded, open the ZIP file and drag the "Eclipse" folder onto your desktop.

-4.
+## GitHub
+GitHub is going to host our projects - in the software industry it is well recognized place for hosting countless open source projects.
+You will need to go to https://github.com/ and sign up for an account with your email.